 - 1. Horses must be in full compliance with the General Rules section, Shoeing, and Hoof Section. - 2.
 Exhibitor is to give free expression to the imagination and creativity of the presentation - 3.
 Exhibitors show individually or as a group. - 4.
-Horses may be ridden or lead. - 5.
+Horses may be ridden or shown in hand. - 5.
 Ridden horses may have an assistant handler leading them if that attendant is also in costume in Youth Classes. - 6.
 Youth may not show in classes with any authentic weaponry, only with "stunt props" made of rubber or other non-metal materials. - 7.
-Youth may not ride, lead or otherwise handle a stallion in this class
+Youth may not ride, lead or otherwise handle a stallion in this class.

-- 1. Exhibitors shall enter in the ring at a walk in a counter clockwise direction. - 2.
+- 1. Exhibitors shall enter in the ring at a walk in a counterclockwise direction. - 2.
 Exhibitors may be asked to halt & stand quietly. - 3.
 Light hand contact must be maintained. - 4.
 Entries are to be shown at the walk both ways of the ring. - 5.
-A ridden/driven division will be shown at a walk and trot in both directions.
-All gaits should be natural and in conformance with the costume. - 6.
-Horses may not be asked to back. - 7.
-Horses must be under control of the rider (or handler) at all times. - 8.
+Horses may not be asked to back. - 6.
+Horses must be always under control of the rider (or handler). - 7.
 Line up position is at the discretion of the Judge.